AT CASCADE HEIGHTS

 Royal Life Centers at The Haven is here to help you recover.
 Because we care.

-To avoid the dangers of using Xanax and weed together, it’s important to take steps to reduce your polysubstance abuse.
+To avoid the dangers of using marijuana and Xanax together, it’s important to take steps to reduce your polysubstance abuse.
 If you or a loved one needs help to stop using Xanax and weed, contact us today.

 Polysubstance Abuse Treatment at Royal Life Centers